-The MMus in Musicology takes a very broad approach to musical scholarship, including cultural musicology, popular music, the sociology of music, music in film, and music analysis.
+The MMus in Musicology takes a very broad approach to musical scholarship, including cultural and historical musicology, popular music, the sociology of music, music in film, and music analysis.

 The MMus in Musicology provides an excellent foundation for further postgraduate work, and many of our students have gone on to work in academia.

 Recent graduates have also established successful careers in performance, journalism, arts administration, music education, and librarianship.

 You will be introduced to a wide range of methodologies in musicology and will develop the critical skills needed to pursue your own research.